 What is Multiple Sclerosis (MS)?

 Multiple Sclerosis (MS) is a disorder of the central nervous system that can affect the brain and spinal cord.
-In MS, the immune system attacks nerve fibers and destroys the myelin sheath; an insulating layer imperative for the conduction of nerve impulses.
+In MS, the immune system attacks nerve fibers and destroys the myelin sheath; a protective insulating layer imperative for the conduction of nerve impulses.
 This inflammatory process disrupts communication within the central nervous system, and between the central nervous system and other parts of the body.